Chicken Piccata

 Instructions

-1. Place chicken between sheets of plastic wrap and pound chicken to a thin and uniform thickness.
+- Place each breast between two sheets of plastic wrap and pound to a thin, uniform thickness.
+This ensures even cooking and more tender chicken.

-3. Heat butter and olive oil in large skillet over medium heat.
+- Melt butter with olive oil in a large skillet over medium heat until the butter begins to foam.

 - Prep Time: 25 minutes